Ice rink: Rideau Canal Skateway

 An example of an ice skating trail, or "rink", is the Rideau Canal Skateway in Ottawa, Ontario, Canada, estimated at 1782000 ft2 and 7.8 km long, which is equivalent to 90 Olympic-size skating rinks.

 The rink is prepared by lowering the canal's water level and letting the canal water freeze.
 The rink is then resurfaced nightly by cleaning the ice of snow and flooding it with water from below the ice.
 The rink is recognized as the "world's largest naturally frozen ice rink" by the Guinness Book of World Records because "its entire length receives daily maintenance such as sweeping, ice thickness checks and there are toilet and recreational facilities along its entire length".

 Longest trail

 The longest ice skating trail is in Invermere, British Columbia, Canada, on Lake Windermere Whiteway.
 The naturally frozen trail measures 29.98 km.

 Combined

-Outdoor ice skating activities and competitions involving a goal of distance travel for recreation, exercise, competition and adventure, can involve frozen lakes, rivers, and canals.
+Outdoor skating activities and competitions involving a goal of distance travel for recreation, exercise, competition and adventure, can involve frozen lakes, rivers, and canals.